Mycrosys/portfolio-project-5-peppermint/README.md

 1. [GitHub:](https://github.com/)
     - GitHub is used to store the project's code after being pushed from Git.
 1. [Google Fonts:](https://fonts.google.com/)
-    - Google fonts were used to import the 'Aleo' and 'Arimo' fonts into the style.css file.
+    - Google fonts were used to import the 'Oswald' and 'Merriweather' fonts into the style.css file.
 1. [Font Awesome:](https://fontawesome.com/)
     - Font Awesome was used to add icons for aesthetic and UX purposes.
 1. [Bootstrap](https://getbootstrap.com/)